nanoman689/interview_questions/README.md

 '0' === false is false

-* Explain the same-origin policy with regards to JavaScript.
+### Explain the same-origin policy with regards to JavaScript.
+The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.
+It is a critical security mechanism for isolating potentially malicious documents.

+The reason behind that is security.
+If you have blabla.com in one window and gmail.com in another one, then you’d not want a script from blabla.com to access or modify your mail or run actions in context of gmail on your behalf.

 ### Make this work:
 ```javascript